putallazNicolas/problemPractice/README.md

 # problemPractice

-0 problems yet...
+0 problems and counting...

-That counter will be updated automatically with the problem counter, written in C (for windows)
+counter will be updated automatically with the problem counter, written in C (for windows)

 this repository holds all my problem sets where I practice with codility or leetcode